adnair2024/c-learning/README.md

 # c-learning
-A repository for me to experiment with c-lang3
+A repository for me to experiment with c-lang